ROADMAP TO SUCCESS

 Becoming a Government Contractor

-Government freight contracts can provide additional revenue opportunities for carriers.
+Government freight can create additional revenue opportunities.

 To haul government freight, carriers may need to:

-• Register with the General Services Administration (GSA)
+• Register with the GSA

-• Meet federal contracting requirements
+• Meet federal contract requirements

 • Obtain performance bonds